-Arrival - Class begins at 7:50 am.
-Scholars are not to arrive on campus before 7:30 am unless they are enrolled in the before-and-after school care program.
+Arrival - Class begins at 8:00 am.
+Scholars are not to arrive on campus before 7:00 am unless they are enrolled in the before-and-after school care program.
 Due to the inherent dangers resulting from unsupervised children outside of the building, repeated instances of early drop-off will result in the district contacting proper authorities and/or dismissal from our district.

-Dismissal - Scholars are expected to be picked up no later than 4:20 p.m.
+Dismissal - School ends at 4:00 pm and scholars are expected to be picked up no later than 4:30 pm.
 Due to the inherent dangers resulting from unsupervised scholars outside of the building, repeated instances of late pick-up will result in the district contacting proper authorities.

-- > 1st Time Warning
+- 1st Time Warning

-- ➤ 2nd Time -Parent Conference w/Principals or Designee
+- 2nd Time -Parent Conference w/Principals or Designee

-- > 3rd Time Contact CPS
+- 3rd Time Contact CPS